EBolinVA/World_Weather_Analysis/README.md

 ## Results

-To help PlanMyTrip recommend ideal hotels based on clients' weather preferences, we must first collect and analyze worldwide weather data in different cities.
+To help PlanMyTrip recommend ideal hotels based on clients' weather preferences, I must first collect and analyze worldwide weather data in different cities.

-We created a Pandas DataFrame with >500 unique cities around the world and their weather data in real time, using NumPy, citipy, and the OpenWeatherMap API.
-Then we created the custom map with Geoapify and GeoViews, which allowed us to get the nearest hotels to the given locations.
+I created a Pandas DataFrame with >500 unique cities around the world and their weather data in real time, using NumPy, citipy, and the OpenWeatherMap API.
+Then I created the custom map with Geoapify and GeoViews, which allowed me to get the nearest hotels to the given locations.
 Hotels were found within a specific radius of the city coordinates where customers travel.

 ![Image of map with cities plotted](https://github.com/EBolinVA/World_Weather_Analysis/blob/main/Vacation_Search/WeatherPy_vacation_map.png)